centrifuge/website/src/pages/cfg.md

 ---
-title: Mining Radial
+title: Mining Centrifuge Token
-description: Learn more about the different ways you can earn Radial
+description: Learn more about the different ways you can earn CFG
 ---

 <!-- Imports -->